Place-it-R1: Unlocking Environment-aware Reasoning Potential of MLLM for Video Object Insertion: Place-it-R1 Framework

 \section{Place-it-R1 Framework}

-As illustrated in Fig.~\ref{fig:Overall}, our framework leverages MLLMs as the reasoning brain to guide video diffusion models as the executive hand.
-The overview of our framework can be divided into three stages: \textbf{(1) Brain-to-Hand Command:} We unlock the environment-aware reasoning potential of MLLMs for video object insertion and conduct thinking-aligned training (Sec.~\ref{sec:3.1}). \textbf{(2) Hand-to-Brain Feedback:} MLLM-guided physical preference dataset construction (Sec.~\ref{sec:3.2}) combined with Spatial DPO (Sec.~\ref{sec:3.3}); and \textbf{(3) Brain-Hand Co-Refinement} (Sec.~\ref{sec:3.4}): MLLM-guided refinement cycles.
+As illustrated in Fig.~\ref{fig:Overall}, Place-it-R1 follows a Think-then-Place paradigm and is organized into two stages: \textbf{(1) Environment-aware Reasoning and Generation:} We unlock the environment-aware reasoning potential of MLLMs for video object insertion via chain-of-thought reasoning and conduct thinking-aligned training. \textbf{(2) Region-aware Preference Optimization:} MLLM-guided physical preference dataset construction combined with Spatial DPO.